 Although the Hamburg chicken breed is beautiful in all of its varieties, it is not a people’s chicken.
 Hamburg is not the type of chicken that wants to be picked up and snuggled.
 They prefer to be left alone to spend time with each other.
 The Hamburg chicken is quite fast and will do what is needed to stay away from human contact.
 The breed loves to forage.

 Friendly is not a characteristic that would describe the Hamburg chicken.
 If you must handle the chicken, it should be done during the night while they are roosting.
 There are some breeds of chicken that become broody, Hamburg hens do not become broody as often as other chicken breeds.

-You should not expect a Hamburg hen to reproduce on their own.
+You should not expect a Hamburg hen to reproduce on its own.
 An incubator will most likely be needed if you want to expand your flock.

 The Hamburg chicken does well in cold environments.
 They are excellent small birds that are used for both utility and beauty.

-Hamburg chicks are strong, fast, and they mature quickly.
+Hamburg chicks are strong, fast, and mature quickly.
 Hamburg chickens are not good for meat purposes because they have a grayish skin color.
-Even though they are not friendly with humans, they tend to be a chipper bird.
+Even though they are not friendly with humans, they tend to be chipper birds.